-Instead of the the standard burgers and dogs, why not treat your guests to a decadent lobster dinner party this Labor Day?
+Instead of the the standard burgers and dogs, why not treat your guests to a decadent labour day lobster dinner party this Labor Day?
 Delivered in plenty of time for your Labor Day feast: fresh seafood, New England clam chowder, and live lobsters fresh off the fishing boats of Maine.
-Be the host at your own Lobster […]
+Have your own labor day […]

 Tag Archives | lobster bake

 A classic Maine lobster bake prepared the old-fashioned way is steamed in seaweed and ocean water.
 Food writer, Craig Clairborne called the lobster bake “…the most colorful, joyous and festive of American feasts.”
 Lobster bakes are fun, memorable, and informal.
 It’s also a lot of work!

 The tradition of the clambake goes way back to our Native Americans who taught the settlers the art of steaming fresh seafood on the shores of New England.
 The New England clambake is generally credited to the Wampanoag Indians, indigenous to Cape Cod, Massachusetts.
 The Wampanoag generally did not eat lobster, but used it as bait to catch local fish.
 Native oysters, scallops, sea clams and locally cultivated corn and squash would all key ingredients to their clam bake.
 A typical modern clambake consists of lobster, clams, mussels, potatoes, and corn.
 Fish, sausage, chicken, are also commonly used by bakemasters.
 Today this ancient cooking form is enjoyed wherever there is blue ocean, sandy beaches, and live Maine lobsters.